kostis95/Projects-Worked-On/README.md

 In this team project I helped and worked on creating an android application which can be used for home security.
 The user would set up a desired amount of phones in the room to be monitored.
 As soon as motion is detected, pictures and videos are recorded after which the user is alerted.

+8. (Multi-Threading )Dijkstra -Team Thanos
+In this course I had to work on implementing multithreading for A shortest path algorithm.
+First for running the whole algorithm multiple times parallel and after just a certain part of the algorithm (Node parallelisation).
+This I did by adding multiple patterns such as producer-consumer and Threadpool.
+I also worked with Datastructures such as Concurrent Queue and Executorservice.